Integration in a nested iframe

 </script>

-Then create a div with a unique id attribute.
-Place it on the page wherever you want the poll unit to appear.
+Then, create a div with a unique id attribute.
+You must replace the value civsci-id-123456789 with your unique id.
+Place the div on the page wherever you want the Poll Unit to appear.

 <div id="outerwrapper">